Seas For Us

 Lesson Learned

-This is my first time joining a hackathon.
-I learned a lot when I made the Seasforus application.
-I learn a lot about how to make API using Auth0 as middleware, I also learn how to use S3 AWS in the Laravel project.
+This was my first hackathon.
+I learned how to build APIs using Auth0 as middleware and how to use S3 AWS in a Laravel project.

 What challenges did we encounter?
 How did we respond?